GateDigger/GDPrefixTree/README.md

     - Implementation of GetChildNodes

 ### The example
-Core/Example_WordCounting implements IGDKey&lt;char&gt; and GDNode&lt;char, int&gt;.
+Example_WordCounting contains implementations of IGDKey&lt;char&gt; and GDNode&lt;char, int&gt;.
 Program.cs contains a script which reads through a text file and builds a prefix tree which counts word occurences.
 The user can then query the tree.

 ## License